PavanRangani/docs/docs/prd/legal-entities/delete-legal-entity.md

 - If individual is associated as Legal entity at any of the following places, delete is not allowed
   - As `Individual` in `Joint`
   - As `deceased` in Estate
+- If Individual is not being referenced anywhere in application, then Individual and its corresponding Contact is also deleted.
 - When Individual is associated as contact, System allows to delete it.
   - If Individual is being referenced at other places in application, system deletes its Individual record but keeps related Contact as it is and keep it linked at other places.
   - If Individual is not being referenced anywhere then its corresponding Contact is also deleted.